mitya33/lucid.js/README.md

-# chives
+# Chives
-Chives is an unopinionated component-based framework for building apps.
-It's lightweight and flexible.
+Chives is a component-based JavaScript framework for building apps.
+It's unopinionated, lightweight and flexible.